Owen Feik

 General Technical Assistant, 2019 - 2022

-• Working on Seen CMP, a LAMP stack website.
-This included both maintenance work and greenfield development such as the addition of a public API, XML ingestion configuration tool and integration with other services (among other projects).
+• The content management platform, a LAMP stack web application.
+Including both maintenance and greenfield development such as the addition of a public API, XML ingestion configuration tool and integration with other services.

-• Developing various applets for installations in client stores, such as wayfinding software and interior design visualisation projects.
+• Development of assorted applets for installations in client stores, such as wayfinding software and interior design visualisation projects.

-• Developed an application for creation and dispatch of job sheets to technicians, as well as other widgets and workflow scripts in a CRM system.
+• Creation of internal tools for dispatch of job details to technicians, as well as various other applets and workflow scripts in a CRM system.

 • Operated 3D printing hardware including FDM, SLA and specialised Massivit Large format machines.
-Undertook some of the design and modelling work for the files printed on these machines.
+Undertook design and modelling work for the files printed on these machines.

 • Assembled and tested various electronics.